Aztec Eagle Warriors

 The Aztec Eagle Warriors are a semi-professional ice hockey team in Mexico City, Mexico.
-They play in the Liga Mexicana Élite.
+They play in the Liga Mexicana Elite de Hockey.

 History

 The club was founded in 2010, and joined the Liga Mexicana Elite the same season.
 They finished in second place in the regular season, but lost in the semifinals to the Teotihuacan Priests 2 games to none.